-After more than a decade of travelling, she has decided to settle for a while on a small farm on Salt Spring Island.
-When not farming, she teaches creative writing, plays the banjo, and runs a small business making meditation cushions and repurposed leather handbags.
+After more than a decade of living abroad— in Germany, Argentina, and various parts of the US— she has decided to settle for a while on a small farm on Salt Spring Island.
+When not attempting to farm, she teaches creative writing, works at the local cat shelter, and runs a small business making repurposed leather handbags.

 Buffy Cram’s fiction and non-fiction have appeared in multiple literary publications on both sides of the border as well as in the best-selling anthology, Darwin’s Bastards: Stories From Tomorrow.
-She has attended residencies at Hedgebrook and the Banff Centre for the Arts.
+She holds an MFA in Creative Writing from UBC and has attended residencies at Hedgebrook and the Banff Centre for the Arts.
 She has been a fiction finalist for the Western Magazine Awards, has been nominated for a Pushcart Prize and has won a National Magazine Award for her non-fiction.
-Her first book, Radio Belly, was published in 2012 by D&M.
+Her first book, Radio Belly, was published in 2012 by Douglas & McIntyre.